NONAN23x/NONAN23x/README.md

-- 👋 Hi, I’m @NONAN23x
+- 👋 Hi, I’m @NONAN23x, I document my ComputerSciecne journey on github, it helps me keep everything organized:)!
-- 👀 I’m interested in InfoSec world
-- 🌱 I’m currently learning Red-teaming

 <!---
 NONAN23x/NONAN23x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.